How to get in on the Semiconductor Supply Chain

 What opportunities exist in the semiconductor supply chain for manufacturers in southwestern Pennsylvania?

-Manufacturers in southwestern Pennsylvania are well positioned to support the semiconductor supply chain through precision machining, fabrication, tooling, and specialty components.
-Many suppliers do not produce chips directly but contribute to the equipment, infrastructure, and materials required to build and operate semiconductor facilities.
+Local shops are well-positioned to supply precision machining, custom metal fabrication, tooling, and specialized components.
+Many suppliers do not build chips directly but create the machinery and infrastructure required to run chip facilities.

 What requirements do manufacturers need to meet to enter the semiconductor supply chain?